 The Bureau of Labor Statistics provides information on the job outlook (through 2020) for many professions.
 Mathematics offerings include:

 Operations Research Analyst - (Use advanced methods of analysis to help organizations solve problems.)
 Jobs expected to increase by 15 per cent from 2010-2020.
-Median annual salary in 2010 was $70,960.
+Median annual salary is $70,960.